microsoft/kiota/docs/index.md

 Kiota is an OpenAPI based code generator for creating SDKs for HTTP APIs.
 The goal is to produce a lightweight, low maintenance, code generator that is fast enough to run as part of the compile time tool-chain but scalable enough to handle the largest APIs.

-Current SDK tooling assumes that consumers of the API want to consume API resources using the same boundaries as the teams that provide the APIs.
-However, that is often not the case.
+For those looking to try it out rather than hearing why we built it, checkout out the [Getting Started](https://github.com/microsoft/kiota#getting-started) section.

+Current SDK tooling forces the API provider to make choices about the granularity of how API consumers want to consume their APIs.
+However you can't please everyone.
+Some devs building mobile applications care deeply about binary footprint and want SDKs that only contain what they need.
+Other developers building enterprise experiences don't want have to worry about finding which one in a dozen SDKs contain the feature they are looking for.
 Many companies are beginning to use API Management gateways and portals to bring APIs across their organization together and provide a coherent and consistent experience across many APIs.
-However, SDKs continue to be shipped based on the team that provided the API.
-HTTP URI spaces allow for seamless integration of many APIs into a coherent whole.
-SDK tooling should enable the same level of integration.
+However, traditional SDKs continue to be shipped based on the team that provided the API.
+Kiota has the flexibility to quickly and easily build SDKs the shape and size that our customers need regardless of size.
+Conway's law doesn't apply here.

 ### Goals